Cephalic vein: Anastomoses

 It communicates with the basilic vein via the median cubital vein at the elbow.

 Clinical significance

 The cephalic vein is often visible through the skin, and its location in the deltopectoral groove is fairly consistent, making this site a good candidate for venous access.
 Permanent pacemaker leads are often placed in the cephalic vein in the deltopectoral groove.
 The vein may be used for intravenous access, as large bore cannula may be easily placed.
 However, the cannulation of a vein as close to the radial nerve as the cephalic vein can sometimes lead to nerve damage.

 History

-Ordinarily the term cephalic refers to anatomy of the head, from the Greek term for the head kephale.
-When the Persian Muslim physician Ibn Sīnā's Canon was translated into medieval Latin, cephalic was mistakenly chosen to render the Arabic term al-kífal, meaning "outer".
-In other words, there was a mistranslation, where "cephalic" was incorrectly used to represent the term "al-kífal."
+Ordinarily the term cephalic refers to anatomy of the head, from the Greek term for the head, kephale.
+When the Persian Muslim physician Ibn Sīnā's Canon was translated into medieval Latin, the Arabic term al-kífal 'outer' was mistakenly translated as cephalic.